21 Benefits Of Basil For Skin And Hair, Nutrition, & Recipes

 17. Treats Vitiligo And Eczema

-Regular intake of basil leaves can improve the symptoms of vitiligoi XA skin disorder caused due to lack of melanin that results in loss of skin color in patches on any part of the body. .
+Regular intake of basil leaves can improve the symptoms of vitiligoi A skin disorder caused due to lack of melanin that results in loss of skin color in patches on any part of the body. .
 It can have similar effects on eczema as well.
-One research article speaks of how the antioxidant activity of tulsi can help treat eczema (23).
+Tulsi-infused water baths are suggested as a potential treatment for skin issues like eczema (23).

 But since research is ongoing, we recommend you consult your doctor before using basil for this purpose as the concentration of the herb matters.